-General registration is available to individuals who meet the eligibility requirements under section 52 of the National Law.
-General registration as a psychologist enables an individual to work in any area of psychology that is within their scope of competence and use the title 'Psychologist'.
+General registration allows psychologists to work in any area of psychology that is within their scope of practice and to use the title 'Psychologist'.
 All psychologists with general registration meet a minimum standard of education and training and have been assessed as a suitable person to hold general registration in the profession.

-The requirements for general registration are set out in the General registration standard, which is developed by the Psychology Board of Australia and approved by the Australian Health Workforce Ministerial Council.
+The requirements for general registration are set out in the General registration standard.

-To apply for general registration, complete the AGEN-76 application form and lodge it with your local office of AHPRA.
-The application form is available on the Board’s Forms page.
+To apply for general registration, complete the AGEN-76 application form and submit it via Ahpra's Online upload.

-On the forms page you will also find supplementary information to assist with your application including information about proof of identity documents, certifying supporting documents and the required format for your curriculum vitae.
+You will find other supporting information to help with your application on the forms page, including information about proof of identity documents, certifying supporting documents and the required format for your curriculum vitae.

-The current application and registration fees are published in the Board’s schedule of fees.
+Application and registration fees are published in the schedule of fees.

-You will be required to renew your registration annually by 30 November and online renewal is available.
-For more information about renewing registration visit the Renewals page.
+You will need to renew your general registration annually by 30 November.
+You can renew your general registration online.
+For more information visit the registration renewals page.